 - After basic explanations, we opened up our family discussion.

-Children asked questions on things they did not understand or were are were concerned about.
+Children asked questions on things they did not understand or were concerned about.
 We kept our answers truthful and brief.
 If further discussion was needed, we spoke to that specific child in a separate setting.
 Children can sometimes experience trauma simply by not knowing.
 It is important to acknowledge a child’s worries and help educate them, allowing them to have some control in the situation.
 Update children as times require through simple and direct methods.

 Home Schooling 101